Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-In \citep{menon2015learning} the authors assume it plausible to have a corrupted label marginal totally unrelated to the original clean one; we model this case as a degenerate kernel constantly equal to the output probability, \ie $\lambda_M(\hat{y},d\t{y}) = \t{\pi}(d\t{y})$.
-The other extreme case is for the corrupted and clean marginals to not differ, and in such a case we are still in the presence of a corruption that is not pairwise.
+\citet{menon2015learning} assume it plausible to have a corrupted label marginal totally unrelated to the original clean one; we model this case as a degenerate kernel constantly equal to the output probability, \ie, $\lambda_M(\hat{y},d\t{y}) = \t{\pi}(d\t{y})$.
+The other extreme case is for the corrupted and clean marginals to not differ, and in such a case we are still in the presence of a corruption that is not one-step.
 That because, having $\lambda_M(\hat{y},d\t{y}) = \delta_Y(\hat{y}, d\t{y})$ we write the marginal

-We can lastly look at the comparison of \gls*{mcd} with \gls*{ccn} to understand more in depth its non Markovian nature.
-Clearly we cannot reduce \gls*{mcd} to \gls*{ccn}, as we already shown in the above.
-However, in \citep{menon2015learning} they prove that \gls*{ccn} can be mapped to the \gls*{mcd} model in the binary case.
-It can be trivially extended to multi-class setting by taking
+\textbf{Comparison with Class Conditional Noise.} We can lastly look at the comparison of \gls*{mcd} with \gls*{ccn} to understand more in depth its non-Markovian nature.
+Clearly we cannot reduce \gls*{mcd} to \gls*{ccn}, as we have already shown in the above.
+However, \citet{menon2015learning} prove in their Section 2.3 that \gls*{ccn} can be mapped to the \gls*{mcd} model in the binary case, and claim that \gls*{ccn} is a special case of \gls*{mcd}.
+Their argument can be trivially extended to multi-class setting by taking

 where $\lambda_C$ is the Markov kernel associated to \gls*{ccn}, and $\delta_X \otm \lambda_C$ would be its joint form.
-In plain words, the usual definition of \gls*{ccn} via $\lambda_C$ can be manipulated such that the $\ka_M$ will subsume the label corruption, and the marginal corruption of the \gls*{mcd} is assumed to be a delta, \ie $\lambda_M =\delta_Y$.
+In plain words, the usual definition of \gls*{ccn} via $\lambda_C$ can be manipulated such that the $\ka_M$ will subsume the label corruption, and the marginal corruption of the \gls*{mcd} is assumed to be a delta, \ie, $\lambda_M =\delta_Y$.
 However, it would still act on the clean probability as a non-Markovian corruption, as we have proved above.
+We therefore gain a new insight on \gls*{mcd}: It cannot be thought as a generalization of \gls*{ccn}; the two models can be equivalent in certain regimes of their parameters, but they are in general non-comparable noise models when written in their respective original definition.